Springer, August 2008, 604 pp., US$ 64.95, ISBN 978-0-387-79233-0.

 Information Theory and Network Coding is intended for senior undergraduate and graduate students in electrical engineering, computer science, and applied mathematics.
 The book can also be used as a reference for professional engineers in the area of communications.

-Univ of Akron, Univ of Belgrade, Ben-Gurion U, Bu-Ali Sina U, UC Berkeley, UC San Diego, UC Santa Barbra, UC Santa Cruz, Caltech, Columbia, COMSATS Institute of Technology, Cornell, Tech Univ of Crete, Dresden University of Technology, Iowa State Univ, Isfahan Univ of Technology, Kansas State Univ, Universidade Federal de Minas Gerais, King MongkutŐs Univ of Technolgy, KTH Royal Institute of Technology, Louisiana State Univ, Univ of Maryland, Baltimore County, Univ of Massachusetts Amherst, Michigan State Univ, Univ of Nebraska-Lincoln, National Chiao Tung Univ, National Taiwan Univ of Science and Technology, Technische Universitt Mnchen, Univ of Peloponnese, Univ of Porto, RWTH Aachen Univ, S.R.M.
+Univ of Akron, Univ of Belgrade, Ben-Gurion U, Bu-Ali Sina U, UC Berkeley, UC San Diego, UC Santa Barbra, UC Santa Cruz, Caltech, Columbia, COMSATS Institute of Technology, Cornell, Tech Univ of Crete, Dresden University of Technology, Iowa State Univ, Isfahan Univ of Technology, Kansas State Univ, Universidade Federal de Minas Gerais, U of Massachusetts Amherst, King MongkutŐs Univ of Technolgy, KTH Royal Institute of Technology, Louisiana State Univ, Univ of Maryland, Baltimore County, Univ of Massachusetts Amherst, Michigan State Univ, Univ of Nebraska-Lincoln, National Chiao Tung Univ, National Taiwan Univ of Science and Technology, Technische Universitt Mnchen, Univ of Peloponnese, Univ of Porto, RWTH Aachen Univ, S.R.M.
 Inst. of Sc. & Technology, Univ of South Australia, Syracuse Univ, Univ of Tehran, Univ of Thessaly, PES Univ, Polytechnic U of Tirana, Univ of Victoria, Univ of Washington, and Univ of Western Ontario

 and as a reference book at